yobulkdev/yobulkdev/README.md

 ## Advantages

 There are closed source solutions in the market,But YoBulk is the single and first open source framework which is developed by developers for developers.
-We have a very strong and agggressive product roadmap.
+We have a very strong and agggressive product roadmap💪💪

 ✅ The most significant advantage of having YoBulk is keeping your data on your own servers.As a SaaS,you should not export your customer data to any other 3rd party cloud for processing and think much about webhooks and data exchange complexites.